oliver-fro/wp4-architecture-testing/adr/trusted-lists.md

 making process, we have heard the following advice.

 - 2025-10-27, Leif Johansson, Sunet, Sweden: OK
-- 2025-10-27, Giuseppe De Marco, Dipartimento per la trasformazione digitale, Italy: OK
+- 2025-10-27, Giuseppe De Marco, Dipartimento per la trasformazione digitale, Italy: OK (has this been merged yet)?